 A student receiving a federal Stafford student loan is eligible for a full-interest subsidy during the time he or she is in school at least half-time and for a following six-month grace period.

 The student must continue to maintain satisfactory academic progress.
-The interest rate is a fixed rate of 5.6 percent for loans disbursed on or after July 1, 2009.
+The interest rate is a fixed rate of 6.8 percent.
 Repayment begins six months after the student ceases to be enrolled at least half-time.

 Various deferments allowing postponement of repayment are available depending on when the student received the first loan.
 For first-time borrowers on or after July 1, 1993, periods of deferment are limited to those who are (1) in school at least half-time; (2) on graduate fellowships or rehabilitation training; (3) unemployed; or (4) in economic hardship.
 Students should contact the lender for specific information.

 If a student applies for more than one loan, subsequent applications must be made to the lending institution where the original loan was made.